spxp/spxp-specs/SPXP-Spec.md

 12.2](#122-supported-algorithm-and-encoding) for private data.

 ### 13.4 Reader keys
-Reader keys can be distributed by any side channel among the audience and their key id can then be used on the keys endpoint.
+Reader keys can be distributed by any side channel among the audience of a profile.
 There is also no requirement that readers have to maintain a profile themselves.
 A profile could for example distribute keys as part of a paid-for subscription outside of SPXP and then publish selected information with SPXP only to paying subscribers.
 If another profile gets access to information published by this profile as part of a connection as defined in [chapter